Mimino666/python-xextract/README.rst

 **Parameters**: `css / xpath`_ (optional, default ``"self::*"``), `children`_ (**required**), `namespaces`_ (optional)

 This parser doesn't actually parse any data on its own.
-Instead you can use it, when many of your parsers share the same css or xpath selector prefix.
+Instead you can use it, when many of your parsers share the same css/xpath selector prefix.

 ``Prefix`` parser always returns a single dictionary containing the data extracted by the parsers listed in ``children`` parameter.
+All parsers listed in ``children`` parameter **must** have ``name`` specified - this is then used as the key in dictionary.

 Example: